 The Birthday of Martin Luther King is a U.S. federal holiday celebrated on the third Monday of January.
 The Reverend Dr. Martin Luther King, Jr. is the only non-president to have a national holiday dedicated in his honor.
-Born January 15, 1929, King was assassinated in 1968 at the age of 39.
+Born January 15, 1929, King was assassinated on April 4, 1968 at the age of 39.

 Many people see this three-day holiday as a day off for shopping.
 To commemorate the life of the civil rights leader more appropriately, you might consider a “day on” spent in service to the community.
 Find out more about King, his contributions below.
 Seattle events celebrating the life and legacy of Dr. Martin Luther King, Jr. can be found in the calendar list.